Policy & Strategy

 We told you we'd end with the path forward, and here it is.
 Counties aren't powerless in front of these changes — some are choosing to backfill, and Monterey County is proving the model.

-On July 1, 2026 — the same day the Medi-Cal scope change lands — Monterey County relaunches **Esperanza Care 2.0**, county-funded coverage for approximately **500 undocumented adults** losing Medi-Cal, with Natividad serving as the specialty-care partner.
+In the same July 2026 window, Monterey County relaunches **Esperanza Care 2.0**, a county-funded coverage bridge for approximately **500 undocumented adults** facing Medi-Cal uncertainty, with Natividad serving as the specialty-care partner.

 **What to do now:** If your county hasn't discussed a backfill, the Monterey + Natividad model is a tangible starting point for that conversation.
 You don't have to invent the idea — you can point to one that's launching.